Quickback Docs

 Quickback Compiler

 The build tool.
-Compile TypeScript definitions into a Hono API or Supabase RLS policies.
+Compile TypeScript definitions into a Hono API on Cloudflare Workers.

 The Quickback Compiler is the build tool at the center of Quickback.
-You write declarative definitions in TypeScript — schema, security rules, validation, custom actions — and the compiler emits production-ready output for your chosen target.
+You write declarative definitions in TypeScript — schema, security rules, validation, custom actions — and the compiler emits a production Hono application for the Quickback Stack on Cloudflare.

 What the compiler does